Don’t Tread on Me

 6. Low back-Facet & Sacroiliac irritation

-Three main shoes we typically are looking at
+The three main shoes we typically look at are:

 1. Maximally cushioned shoe